Supreme Court to Consider Whether States Have to Pay Attorney Fees

 The motorists wanted the state to cover attorney’s fees, so they sued under Section 1988.

-The state argued it didn’t have to pay because the drivers didn’t qualify as prevailing parties since the case was never fully adjudicated on the merits.
+The state argued that it didn’t have to pay because the drivers didn’t qualify as prevailing parties because the case was never fully adjudicated on the merits.

 The district court denied the drivers’ petition in June 2021, finding that granting a preliminary injunction didn’t make them a “prevailing party.”